berengueradrian/password-management/README.md

 - Secure red transport between client and server made with HTTPS protocol.

 ## Extra functionalities
+### These 4 for the moment and we can add some more

 - Privacity optimization with '0 knowledge'.
 The server recieves the data encoded by the client.
 - Random password generator and by profiles (length, characters groups, easy to remember/pronounce).